Last Updated: December 2023

 More than a year after a global lockdown, business growth is finally starting to reach pre-pandemic levels.
 With customers back in stores and flights at full capacity, hopes of a ‘V-shaped recovery’ have started to materialize.
-For many companies, the focus has been on finding new markets and diversifying supply chains.
+For many companies, the focus has been on finding new markets and diversifying supply chains, while simultaneously enhancing B2B customer experiences.
 Cost control is assuming greater importance.
 The mantra of “doing more with less” drives business leaders to revamp processes to improve efficiency and quality.

 To drive growth, however, these measures likely won’t be enough.
 So billion-dollar brands like Zoom and FedEx offer training resources to help small businesses and educational institutions deal with operational challenges beyond communication and logistics.

 While there is a Corporate Social Responsibility (CSR) element to this outreach, the primary motivation has always been improved customer experience.
 In the post-pandemic era, business customers are beginning to demand greater personalization and proactive customer support just like their B2C counterparts.

 Therefore, you need to develop a holistic B2B customer experiences strategy to address this opportunity and outsmart the competition.

 What the Shift in Expectations Relating to B2B Customer Experiences Means for You

 In 2020 and beyond, B2B customers will increasingly look for customized solutions that enable innovation and save time, giving them a competitive edge in the markets where they operate.
 In turn, they expect the suppliers and partners they buy from to provide a seamless experience across the customer journey – from discovering new products and placing orders to making payments and getting on-demand access to customer support.
 In many ways, B2B customers are mirroring the behavior of their B2C counterparts, and it’s not hard to see why.